 Payables, accrued liabilities and long-term obligations are reported in the BOCES-wide financial statements.
 In the governmental funds, payables and accrued liabilities are paid in a timely manner and in full from current financial resources.
 Claims and judgments, and compensated absences that will be paid from governmental funds, are reported as a liability in the fund financial statements only to the extent that they are due for payment in the current year.
-Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the fund financial statements will be paid from governmental funds are recognized as a liability in the fund financial statements will be paid from governmental funds are recognized as a liability in the fund financial statements will be paid from governmental funds are recognized as a liability in the fund financial statements when due.
+Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the fund financial statements when due.